nthenyakyalo202/alx-pre_course/0x01-git/README.md

-reating a directory inside a repository
+creating a directory inside a repository